Mixtape Pluto

-Mixtape Pluto is the first commercial mixtape (Note: Publications currently differ in labeling Mixtape Pluto as a mixtape or studio album.
+Mixtape Pluto is the debut solo commercial mixtape (Note: Publications currently differ in labeling Mixtape Pluto as a mixtape or studio album.
 Sources that label it as a mixtape include: Sources that label it as an album include:) (seventeenth overall) by the American rapper Future.
 It was released through Freebandz and Epic Records on September 20, 2024.
 Production on the mixtape was primarily handled by Southside and Wheezy, with help from ATL Jacob, FnZ, Honorable C.N.O.T.E., London on da Track, and Neenyo, among others.
 It serves as his third and final release of 2024, following his two collaborative albums with Metro Boomin, We Don't Trust You and We Still Don't Trust You.
+The project also marks Future’s first solo full-length release since I Never Liked You (2022) and his first solo mixtape in eight years, following the release of Purple Reign (2016).

 The mixtape was supported by two singles, "Too Fast" and "South of France", the latter of which received a remix in collaboration with fellow American rapper and singer Travis Scott and was added to a reissued version.

 Background

-On May 8, 2024, Future seemingly hinted towards the release of a mixtape to be released on May 10, which would actually turn out to be the release date from his then-upcoming feature on fellow American rapper Tee Grizzley's single, "Swear to God".
-However, it would eventually turn out to be postponed.
+On May 8, 2024, Future seemingly hinted towards the release of a mixtape to be released on May 10, which would actually turn out to be the release date from his then-upcoming feature on fellow American rapper Tee Grizzley's single, "Swear to God". from his upcoming album Post Traumatic However, it would eventually turn out to be postponed.
 In July 2024, producer Southside revealed that he was working on the project and described the work as a "new sound, like a whole new vibe".
 On September 2, four months after the project was first promised to be released, Future announced in a social media post that the mixtape was about to be released with a snippet of the song "Lil Demon" playing as he is seen in a recording studio.
 The mixtape would also see preorders become available, along with the confirmation of its status as an album.
 To promote the release, a 30-second video trailer was shared the following week with another song playing in the background.
 On September 6, fellow American rapper and singer Travis Scott teased the song "South of France", even though he was not featured on it.
 Future shared the artwork and release date alongside a snippet of a track titled "Too Fast" on September 11.
 The track listing was revealed on September 17.